aws-samples/mlops-pipeline-prestodb/blog_post.md

 -   [Model Training
     Pipeline](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/0_model_training_pipeline.ipynb):
     In this step, we create a model training pipeline.
-We connect a SageMaker Processing Job to data fetched from a PrestoDB instance, train and tune the ML model and register it with the SageMaker Model Registry.
+We connect a SageMaker Processing Job to fetch data from a PrestoDB instance, train and tune the ML model and register it with the SageMaker Model Registry.
 All the steps in this notebook are executed as part of the training pipeline.